MJ Melendez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.80 team ERA that ranks fifth across all MLB pitching staffs.
+- The Guardians have the fifth-ranked team ERA across all MLB pitching staffs (3.76).

-- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to allow the third-fewest home runs in baseball (78 total, 1.0 per game).

 © 2023 Data Skrive.
 All rights reserved.